-Provide text description (alternative text, or alt text) for every visual element in your eLearning resource which adds meaning, or helps the learner navigate.
+Provide text description (alternative text, or alt text) for every visual element in your eLearning resource which adds meaning, or allows the learner to navigate.

 How do I comply?

-- Add alt text for all images which add meaning to your eLearning resource.
+- Provide alt text for all images which add meaning to the eLearning resource.

-- Add alt text for complex images such as diagrams, charts or maps.
+- Provide alt text for complex images such as charts, graphs, diagrams and illustrations.

-- Add alt text for embedded multimedia assets e.g. audio tracks or videos.
-This is so that when a screen reader gets to the multimedia (before it starts playing), it tells the screen reader user that there is a multimedia asset embedded in the page.
+- Provide alt text for embedded multimedia assets e.g. audio tracks or videos.
+This is so that when a screen reader gets to the asset (before it starts playing), it tells the screen reader user that there is an audio track or video on the page.
+Many authoring tools provide multimedia assets with this functionality built in, but you may need to test the output with a screen reader to check this.

-- Stop a screen reader from reading alt text for images which do not add meaning to your eLearning resource.
-This could be if they are only for decoration or for spacing.
+- Stop a screen reader from reading alt text for images which do not add meaning to the eLearning resource e.g. if they are used only for decoration or for spacing.

 1. Add alt text to an image